dmjio/miso/README.md

 ## Isomorphic

 [Isomorphic javascript](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) is a technique for increased SEO, code-sharing and perceived page load times.
 It works in two parts.
 First, the server sends a pre-rendered HTML body to the client's browser.
 Second, after the client javascript application loads, the pointers of the pre-rendered DOM are copied into the virtual DOM (a process known as [hydration](https://en.wikipedia.org/wiki/Hydration_(web_development))), and the application proceeds as normal.
-All subsequent page navigation is handled locally by the client, avoiding full-page postbacks as necessary.
+All subsequent page navigation is handled locally by the client, while avoiding full-page postbacks.

-The `miso` function is used to perform the pointer-copying behavior client-side.
+The `miso` function is used to facilitate the pointer-copying behavior client-side.

 For more information on how `miso` handles isomorphic javascript, we recommend [this tutorial](https://github.com/FPtje/miso-isomorphic-example).